CyAdrienneRamos/col_datavis/README.md

 In the middle column, the app shows a histogram and line graph.
 The histogram shows the distribution of median costs, depending on the chosen category and province/region.
 The line graph shows the median costs/expenses of the chosen category by family size, also depending on the province/region.
 When comparison is enabled, both provinces'/regions' respective graphs will be shown comparitavely, for ease of comparison.
+Each province/region also have their own color (blue or red), constrasting the other for ease of comparison in the merged graphs.

 - Table of Food prices